Conferences and Training

 The Conference is held at the St Nicholas Centre in Ipswich and bookings should be made through Jacqui Studd.

 Our 2016 conference was held on Wednesday 9 November

-We held a hugely successful church school leaders’ conference on 9 November.
+We held a hugely successful church school leaders’ conference on 9 November 2016.
 Heads and governors from schools across Suffolk gathered at the St Nicholas Centre in Ipswich.
-This year Phyllida Hancock from the company Contender Charlie drew out lessons in leadership from Shakespeare’s Henry V. For more information about Contender Charlie, please see http://www.contendercharlie.com/about-us.htm
+Last year Phyllida Hancock from the company Contender Charlie drew out lessons in leadership from Shakespeare’s Henry V. For more information about Contender Charlie, please see http://www.contendercharlie.com/about-us.htm

 Over 70 attended four workshops in the morning and pupils from St Margaret’s CEVAP in Ipswich led an act of collective worship after lunch.
 In the afternoon schools heard from several different presenters.
 Helen Matter outlined the national Church of England’s vision for education, then Jane Sheat updated schools on academies (see slides here) and finally three Headteachers, Andrew Frolish, Lorna Rourke and April Grimes described their work on school effectiveness.
 Feedback includes the following comments:

 I really enjoyed the collective worship led by children

 Probably the most inspirational course that I have attended